lit/lit-element/docs/_guide/properties.md

 All declared properties have a function, `hasChanged`, which is called whenever the property is set.

 `hasChanged` compares the property's old and new values, and evaluates whether or not the property has changed.
-If `hasChanged` returns true, LitElement starts an element update.
+If `hasChanged` returns true, LitElement starts an element update if one is not already scheduled.
 See the [Element update lifecycle documentation](lifecycle) for more information on how updates work.

 By default: